Ekeberg Line: Threat of closure and renewal

 In 1976, a Gullfisk lost control on the line and derailed near Sjømansskolen, causing the tram to be scrapped.
 From 1977, Oslo Sporveier also put SM53 trams into service.
 This was not sufficient, and Oslo Sporveier considered introducing the old Ekeberg Line trams.
 But this would be costly, as the vehicles would have to be upgraded.
 Instead, used MBG trams from the Gothenburg Tramway were put into service.
 The section from Sæter to Ljabru had since the opening had a signaling system that had worked fine with 15- and 20-minute headways, but did not work properly with 10-minute routes.
 A new system was installed, and proved to work just as poorly as the old system.
 During 1979, the section was rebuilt to double track, although the short bridge over Nordstrandsveien was kept single tracked.

 In 1982 and 1983, the SL79 articulated trams were introduced on the line.
 In 1988, the line to Jar was supplemented with a rush-hour route which connected with the Ullevål Hageby Line west of Oslo.
 From 28 August 1988, a service started running from Ljabru and connecting with the Ullevål Hageby Line.
 Weekend night services started operating from 18 November 1989.
 From 1988 to 1991, the section of the Gamleby Line along Schweigaards gate was rebuilt to light rail standard in its own right-of-way.
 In this period, the line received new catenary and many stations were renovated.
 The new section was taken into use on 4 January 1991.
 Along with the rest of the tram system the voltage was increased to 750 volts on 4 June 2000.
 This allowed the new SL95 low-floor trams to operate on the line.
 In 2002 the board of Oslo Sporveier proposed closing the Ekeberg Line along with the Kjelsås Line, but this was stopped by the general assembly.

 As part of the Fjord City and redevelopment of Bjørvika, the Ekeberg Line was connected to the new Bjørvika Line on the south side of Oslo Central Station to Jernbanetorget, with stops at Bjørvika and Middelalderparken.
 As an alternative.
 It was proposed that the tracks along Schweigaards gate be kept and that the trams along the Ekeberg Line alternate running via Bjørvika and Schweigaards gate.
 However, the Gamlebyen Line over Grønland was closed upon the opening of the new line in 2020.

 Future

 The Ekeberg Line is proposed extended from Ljabru to Hauketo Station on the Østfold Line.
-To routes have been proposed, either along Ekebergveien, or in a tunnel further east.
+Two routes have been proposed, either along Ekebergveien, or in a tunnel further east.
 The extension will allow better correspondence southwards, including transfer to the Oslo Commuter Rail and Ruter buses.
 Financing has been secured through Oslo Package 3.

 Upgrades on the southernmost part of the line will take place during 2014 that will shorten journey times.
 The single track bridge between Sæter and Ljabru over Nordstrandveien will be demolished and replaced with a new double track bridge.
 In addition, two curves on the line will be straightened out.